HarryVu298/Linux_File_System_Emulator/README.md

 ## Author
 Harry Vu

-## Revision History
-- 0 trial: Submit by mistake.
-- 1st: Test the code.
-- 2nd: Output error changes.
-... (and so on, as detailed in the code's comments)

 ## Notes
 Ensure the input file is formatted correctly.
 Each line should represent a file or directory with attributes like permissions, owner, group, size, and name.